ericheep/sound-house/README.md

         wpa-ssid "your network"
         wpa-psk "your passkey"

-**Note:*** this will change!
-Eventually it'll be safer to use static IPs, so we dont' have to worry about the IPs changing throughout the installlation.
+**Note:** this will change!
+Eventually it'll be safer to use static IPs, then we don't have to worry about the IPs changing throughout the installlation.

 To install ChucK on a Raspberry Pi:
 -----------------------------------